AndreaEnricoFranzoni/pacs_23_24_challenge2/README.md

 ~~~

 # Files content
 -**`main.cpp`**: matrix in `lnsp_131.mtx` is read through MMF reader.
 It is stored both row-wise and column-wise.
-To test matrix-vector product, both an `std::vector<T>' and an `algebra::Matrix<T,O>` of the right dimensions are constructed, filled with increasing values starting from 0.
+To test matrix-vector product, both an `std::vector<T>` and an `algebra::Matrix<T,O>` of the right dimensions are constructed, filled with increasing values starting from 0.
-The main function, using `Chrono.hpp' test the perdormances of:
+The main function, using `Chrono.hpp` test the performances of:
 1. matrix-vector product with the vector being `std::vector`;
 2. matrix-vector product with the vector being a 1-col `algebra::Matrix<T,O>`;
 3. matrix-matrix product doing the square of the read matrix;